TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.30.md

 ---

-And he said, Oh let not the Lord be angry, and I will speak: peradventure there shall thirty be found there.
-And he said, I will not do it, if I find thirty there.
+He said, "Oh don't let the Lord be angry, and I will speak.
+What if there are thirty found there?"
+He said, "I will not do it, if I find thirty there."